-Kue or Kuih is a fairly broad term which may include items that would be called cakes, cookies, dumplings, pudding, biscuit, or pastries in English and are usually made from rice or glutinous rice flour.
+Kue or Kuih is a fairly broad term which may include items that would be called cakes, cookies, dumplings, pudding, biscuit, or pastries in English and are usually (not always) made from rice or glutinous rice flour in Indonesia.
 Lapis means layers in Bahasa Indonesian/ Malay.
 My sister is a big fan of this kue lapis and mine too.
 I like how you can peel layer by layer and eat it.
 It’s fun to eat.
-My daughter loves this kue lapis too
+My daughter is a fan of this kue lapis too.

 - 1 cup water

 - ¾ cup sugar (I use coconut sugar)